arturmatlega/instalguru-blog-en/_drafts/2019-07-22-pipe-fittings-do-threaded-and-press-fittings-differ.md

 ## Pipe fittings - main differences in PEX systems

 Every heating system should be highly durable.
-It is important to create leaktight, resistant to various factors connections.
+It is important to create leak tight, resistant to various factors connections.
 For this reason, brass fittings are being frequently used: elbows, nipples and various connectors.

 ### Fittings for radiators